45 Notable alumni of

 -

-David Watson Taylor was a U.S. naval architect and an engineer of the United States Navy.
+David Watson Taylor was an American naval architect and an engineer in the United States Navy.
 He served during World War I as Chief Constructor of the Navy, and Chief of the Bureau of Construction and Repair.
 Taylor is best known as the man who constructed the first experimental towing tank ever built in the United States.

 -